microsoft/DeepSpeed/docs/_tutorials/onebit-adam.md

 - **DeepSpeed with 1-bit Adam enabled:** In order to run with 1-bit Adam feature enabled, the same script (`nvidia_run_squad_deepspeed.py`) can be used but there are two options for launching this properly: 1) Launch using deepspeed launcher and 2) Launch with mpirun.

-To enable the 1-bit compressed training, 1-bit Adam uses an MPI library (E.g. MVAPICH2-GDR, OpenMPI, etc.) as the communication backend, which means that we can use `mpirun` to launchg the training job.
+To enable the 1-bit compressed training, 1-bit Adam uses an MPI library (E.g. MVAPICH2-GDR, OpenMPI, etc.) as the communication backend, which means that we can use `mpirun` to launch the training job.
 However, our user-friendly launcher called `deepspeed` has been enhanced to launch MPI jobs as well.

 ### Launch with deepspeed